Jeff Bezos went to the edge of space on Tuesday. He's back now.

 The multibillionaire Amazon founder blasted off in the very phallic-looking New Shepard spacecraft at 9:12 a.m.
 ET from Van Horn, Texas, and returned safely to Earth 10 minutes and 19 seconds later (about 19 seconds longer than the paid breaks permitted to many Whole Foods employees).

 “Best day ever,” Bezos was heard saying once the capsule landed.
 The capsule traveled 66.5 miles high, above the Kármán line recognized internationally as the boundary line into space.
-He later thanked, "every Amazon employee and every Amazon customer because you guys paid for all of this," at a post-flight news conference.
+He later thanked "every Amazon employee and every Amazon customer because [they] paid for all of this" at a post-flight news conference.

 "I can't wait to go back," said Funk, at the post-launch event.

 Bezos said he would like to return to space as well.
 "Hell yes, how soon can you refuel that thing?"

 The flight came on the 52nd anniversary of the first moon landing.
 The mission was intended as a proof of concept for the New Shepard rocket, named after astronaut Alan Shepard, the first American to go into space on a suborbital flight in the early 1960s, with Bezos traveling aboard to demonstrate his faith in its safety.

 "There's this kind of long history of self-experimentation in science.
 If you're going to go, then you should go, right?
 And you don't ask other people to do what you wouldn't do yourself," said Smithsonian Institution space historian Margaret Weitekamp.
 "And in some ways, this is a vehicle that he built because he personally is excited about the idea of going into space.
 And so I think he would have had a very hard time giving that seat assignment to anyone other than himself."